razetime/bqn-chess/README.md

 # bqn chess

-A simple chess library and game in bqn.
+A simple chess game in bqn.
+Maybe be converted into a library in the future, if it is needed in such a format.

 Will have a js demo as well, once the terminal game is complete.